th2-net/th2-codec-csv/README.md

 ### 3.1.0

 + new length validation parameter
-+ array support, to specify array need to have empty header for each value
++ array support, to specify array need to have empty header for each value [^array]

 ### 3.1.0